Scar Revision FAQ

 What is the survival rate of the grafts transplanted into the scar?

 It depends on the type of scar.
-The growth is expected to occur without complication in a typical hair transplant scar.
+The growth is expected to occur without complications in a typical hair transplant scar.
 In atrophic or hypertrophic scars, the growth might be less than complete.
-If there is any doubt concerning graft viability, a test hair transplant with a few grafts could be done months before the actual full procedure.
+If there is any doubt concerning graft viability, a test hair transplant with a few grafts could be done months before the actual full hair restoration procedure.

 I do not have enough scalp donor hair.
 Can I use body hair to revise my scalp scar?